Washington Double Star Catalog

 single star with a slit-mask and performing Young's experiment, is

 preferred.
-However, should you be unable to do this we provide a set
+However, should you be unable to do this orbits with

-proper motion linear solution pairs should also be good for
+differential proper motion linear solution pairs should also be

 - I have made some double star observations.
 How do I get them